- Boot the server in rescue mode or simply through a live CD or ISO.

 - You can umount all partitions and /or simply reboot the machine.

 - On Vcenter, you may need to boot go through the BIOS interface first before being able to boot through the ISO and force the BIOS screen to appear on your screen.

-- You may also use the Finnix ISO which is usually compatible with all UNIX system.
+- You may also use the Finnix ISO which is usually compatible with all UNIX systems.

 - To know which kernel version your machine is actually using, you need to get into the grub folder and look for the grub.conf.
 The first option is usually the kernel used by default.

-- Always investigate on the Dmesg log if possible or the crash dump if same has been set up.
+- Always investigate the Dmesg log if possible or the crash dump if the same has been set up.